Reachability using NWPathMonitor and Combine

 }

-SwiftUI and Combine are new to me, I spiked and re-implemented some UI components I have up in my sleeve, but nothing too complex.
+SwiftUI and Combine are new to me, I spiked and re-implemented some UI components I have up my sleeve, but nothing too complex.
 Building this client is helping me to explore and learn new APIs.

-are examples of these APIs.
+The protocols Publisher, Subscriber, and Subscription are examples of these APIs.
 To implement a custom publisher it's necessary to implement types conforming to two of these protocols.

 First, a quick recap:

-is the type which receives events published by the publisher, andSubscription
+Publisheris the type which emits events over time,Subscriberis the type which receives events published by the publisher, andSubscriptionimplements the link between publishers and subscribers.

 The first step was to define my publisher interface.
 Since the monitor requires a queue to run, I decided to pass the queue as argument.
 In order to simplify its interface, a background queue is passed by default to the implementation.